 To be eligible for registration under the Special Interest Vehicle Concession Scheme, historic ambulances and fire-fighting equipment vehicles must be registered in the name of one of the following:

-If you live in a remote area or are unable to access an appropriate club, you may be eligible for an exemption from the club membership requirement.
+If you are unable to access an appropriate club, you may be eligible for an exemption from the club membership requirement.
 All exemptions will be considered on a case-by-case basis.
 Contact your nearest transport and motoring customer service centre or QGAP office, Magistrates Court or local police station that provides vehicle registration services for more information.